-- 3. EBA shall develop [...] [...] draft regulatory technical standards to specify the types of capital instruments of third country financial institutions and, in consultation with EIOPA, of third country insurance and reinsurance undertakings, and undertakings excluded from the scope of Directive 2009/138/EC in accordance with Article 4 of that Directive that shall be deducted from the following elements of own funds:
+3. EBA shall develop draft regulatory technical standards to specify the types of capital instruments of financial institutions and, in consultation with the European Supervisory Authority (European Insurance and Occupational Pensions Authority) (EIOPA) established by Regulation (EU) No 1094/2010 of the European Parliament and of the Council of 24 November 201026, of third country insurance and reinsurance undertakings, and of undertakings excluded from the scope of Directive 2009/138/EC in accordance with Article 4 of that Directive that shall be deducted from the following elements of own funds:

-- (i) Common Equity Tier 1 items;
+- (a) Common Equity Tier 1 items;

-- (ii) Additional Tier 1 items;
+- (b) Additional Tier 1 items;

-- (iii) Tier 2 items.
+- (c) Tier 2 items.

-EBA shall submit those draft regulatory technical standards to the Commission by 1 January 2013.
+EBA shall submit those draft regulatory technical standards to the Commission by 28 July 2013.

-Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with the procedure laid down in Articles 10 to 14 of Regulation (EU) No 1093/2010.
+Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010.